aguijarro/fullstack-nanodegree-vm/vagrant/catalog/README.txt

 description
 -----------

-instructions to install, configure, and to run the program
+Instructions to install, configure, and to run the program
 ------------------------------------------------------------

 To execute this app you must do the following steps: